-There is slight evidence for a decrease in size at maturity over time: 1991-1996, A50 (age at which 50% of gag are sexually mature) = 3.5 years, L50 (length at which 50% of gag are sexually mature) = 538 mm FL: 1997-2012, A50 = 3.3 years, L50 = 502 mm FL).
+There is slight evidence for a decrease in size at maturity over time: 1991-1996, A{50} (age at which 50% of gag are sexually mature) = 3.5 years, L{50} (length at which 50% of gag are sexually mature) = 538 mm FL: 1997-2012, A{50} = 3.3 years, L{50} = 502 mm FL).
 This decrease could be due in part to differences in recording lengths in TL versus FL, or changing life history characteristics induced by size selective mortality that has occurred in other intensively fished species (Hamilton et al. 2007).
 However, there is little evidence for a change in age at maturity within the Gulf (occurring about 3-4 years based on samples from the late 1970s: Hood and Schlieder 1992).

 An analysis of gag sampled for histology and pigment pattern (copperbelly) showed that the presence/absence of ventral pigmentation is a good indicator of secondary sex, or when gag transition from female to male.
 Gag not noted to have ventral pigmentation were 98% females, and of gag noted to have copperbelly pigmentation 86% were males.
 These results are in agreement with past studies examining pigment pattern in gag.
-For sex transitions from female to male, the L50 and A50 are 1022 mm FL and 10.7 years.
+For sex transitions from female to male, the L{50} and A{50} are 1022 mm FL and 10.7 years, respectively (Fitzhugh et al. 2006 - SEDAR 10 DW-03).

-Studies examining the sex ratio of male and female gag have shown that many more females are present in the stock than males: Burns and Robbins (2006) returned 225 gag captured of the central west coast of Florida, with the percentage of males determined to be 1.8%; Ward and Brooks (2010) sampled 114 gag from the eastern Gulf of Mexico, with the percentage male and transitional estimated to be 2.6%; Koenig and Coleman (2011) found the proportion of males inside Madison Swanson Reserve to be 12% compared to 1% outside the reserve.
-Thus, these three studies generally agree that in recent years the proportion of male gag outside of marine reserves is below 3% across the greater WFS.
+Studies examining the sex ratio of male and female gag have shown that many more females are present in the stock than males: Burns and Robbins (2006) returned 225 gag captured off the central west coast of Florida, with the percentage of males determined to be 1.8%; Ward and Brooks (2010) sampled 114 gag from the eastern Gulf, with the percentage male and transitional estimated to be 2.6%; Koenig and Coleman (2011) found the proportion of males inside Madison Swanson Reserve to be 12% compared to 1% outside the reserve.
+Thus, these three studies generally agree that in recent years the proportion of male gag outside of marine reserves is below 3% across the greater West Florida Shelf (WFS).